NVIDIA/TensorRT-Model-Optimizer/README.md

 The **NVIDIA TensorRT Model Optimizer** (referred to as **Model Optimizer**, or **ModelOpt**) is a library comprising state-of-the-art model optimization techniques including [quantization](#quantization), [sparsity](#sparsity), [distillation](#distillation), and [pruning](#pruning) to compress models.
 It accepts a torch or [ONNX](https://github.com/onnx/onnx) model as inputs and provides Python APIs for users to easily stack different model optimization techniques to produce an optimized quantized checkpoint.
 Seamlessly integrated within the NVIDIA AI software ecosystem, the quantized checkpoint generated from Model Optimizer is ready for deployment in downstream inference frameworks like [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/quantization) or [TensorRT](https://github.com/NVIDIA/TensorRT).
-Further integrations are planned for [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) and [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) for training-in-the-loop optimization techniques.
+ModelOpt is integrated with [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) and [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) for training-in-the-loop optimization techniques.
 For enterprise users, the 8-bit quantization with Stable Diffusion is also available on [NVIDIA NIM](https://developer.nvidia.com/blog/nvidia-nim-offers-optimized-inference-microservices-for-deploying-ai-models-at-scale/).

-Model Optimizer is available for free for all developers on [NVIDIA PyPI](https://pypi.org/project/nvidia-modelopt/).
+Model Optimizer for both Linux and Windows are available for free for all developers on [NVIDIA PyPI](https://pypi.org/project/nvidia-modelopt/).
 This repository is for sharing examples and GPU-optimized recipes as well as collecting feedback from the community.

 ## Installation / Docker